alceu-frigeri/tikzquests/README.md

 * Version 2.2 (this)
     - switching over pkginfograb package's info
     - new package options allowing to change key's set and  definition strategy (local instead of global).
+    - "re-inserting" missing optional parameter in \ftikzQuestion (last one)

 * Version 2.1
     - documentation typos